NazKena/backend_e-commerce/README.md

 1. `run npm run` seed to seed data to your database so that you can test your routes.

-2. `nodemon erver.js` was used to sync the Sequalise models to the sql database.
+2. `nodemon server.js` was used to sync the Sequalise models to the sql database.

+3. Use Insomnia to check the API routes.

 ## Usage

-1. Open Insomnia, and use the GET, PUT, POST and DELETE requests.
+Open Insomnia, and use the GET, PUT, POST and DELETE requests in formatted JSON.

-2.

 ## Video Demonstration

+Here is the video link: